informatics-isi-edu/iobox/docs/bags.md

 ### Beanbag Metadata: `bag-info.txt`

 *BagIt* allows for optional bag metadata in the `bag-info.txt` tag file.
+This file must be included in a *Beanbag* bag.
+The following standard metadata tags are required.

+    Bagging-Date  Date (YYYY-MM-DD) that the content was prepared for delivery.

+    Internal-Sender-Identifier  An alternate sender-specific identifier for the content and/or bag.
+This value should be a GUID in URI format

-*Beanbag* packages should include the following bag metadata.
+In addition, *Beanbag* packages should include the following bag metadata.

     Beanbag-version: <version-number>